ballooner/turtle-shell/design-notes.md

 - Executing standard terminal commands like ls, cd, touch, etc...
 	* Create a command struct that can hold all command-specific information
-	* Store commands in an array and order them by execution order
+	* Store commands in an array and order them by execution order (we only deal with single commands right now)
 	* Single command parsing:
 		- First string literal is always the command name
 		- Lexer seperated command flags so that is easy to put into the command struct
 		- Any other string literal is an argument
+    * To execute a single command we just need to call loop through the command array, fork the process and then call execvp with the command name and argv.

 -------------------------------------------------------------------------------------------------------------------------------------
 typedef struct Command